-In this course students will build on their knowledge from Algebra 1 to broaden their understanding of quadratic and exponential functions, as well as extend their study of systems of equations and inequalities.
-Additional functional relationships explored in this course include logarithmic, square root, cubic, absolute value, and rational functions.
+In this course students build on their knowledge from Algebra I to broaden their understanding of functions and extend previous work with systems of equations and inequalities.
+In previous coursework, students have only worked with three main function families: linear, quadratic and exponential.
+Algebra II expands on these three functions and broadens students' exploration of patterns with the study of additional functional relationships, including logarithmic, square root, cubic, absolute value, and rational functions.
 Students will study transformations and inverses of these functions, as well as using the functions in data analysis.

-154031 Algebra II - H/PreAP
+154031 Algebra II Honors

-Prerequisite: Algebra I, Algebra I H/PreAP,
+Prerequisite: Algebra I or Algebra I Honors, and Geometry or Geometry Honors, or concurrent enrollment in Geometry Honors

-Geometry, or Geometry H/PreAP